 Warranty Liability - The Company establishes warranty liability reserves to provide for estimated future expenses as a result of installation and product defects, product recalls and litigation incidental to the Company's business.
 Liability estimates are determined based on management's judgment, considering such factors as historical experience, the likely current cost of corrective action, manufacturers' and subcontractors' participation in sharing the cost of corrective action, consultations with third party experts such as engineers, and discussions with the Company's general counsel and outside counsel retained to handle specific product liability cases.
-Our manufacturers and service providers currently provide substantial warranties between ten to twenty-five years with full reimbursement to replace and install replacement parts.
-Warranty costs and associated liabilities for the years ended September 30, 2016 and 2015 were \$0 and \$0, respectively.
+The Company's manufacturers and service providers currently provide substantial warranties between ten to twenty-five years with full reimbursement to replace and install replacement parts.
+Warranty costs and associated liabilities for the periods ended September 30, 2017 and September 30, 2016 were \$0 and \$0, respectively.

 Stock-based compensation - The Company follows the guidelines in FASB Codification Topic ASC 718-10 "Compensation-Stock Compensation," which provides investors and other users of financial statements with more complete and neutral financial information, by requiring that the compensation cost relating to share-based payment transactions be recognized in the financial statements.
 That cost will be measured based on the fair value of the equity or liability instruments issued.
 ASC 718-10 covers a wide range of share-based compensation arrangements, including share options, restricted share plans, performance-based awards, share appreciation rights and employee share purchase plans.
-As of September 30, 2016, the Company has not implemented an employee stock based compensation plan.
+On June 9, 2017, the Company implemented an employee stock based compensation plan and issued 6,902 options to purchase shares of the Company's common stock under this plan as of September 30, 2017.
+The options were granted at quoted market prices and are exercisable at \$3.45 per share.